jerryjhird/dotfiles/README.md

   do not include `Bearer {token}` only include the token part

-  oauth tokens could expire meaning you will have to re-add your new token to the config
+  oauth tokens expire every hour ):

   this does not replace spotify you will still need the spotify app / webplayer running